01-edu/public/subjects/devops/skip-lines/README.md

 ### Instructions

-Write a command line in a `skip-lines.sh` file that prints the result of a `ls -l` skipping 1 line out of 2, starting with the **first** one.
+Write a command line in a `skip-lines.sh` file that prints the result of a `ls -l` skipping every even line, starting with the **first** one.

 Example: